AkashPathak-911/LabForCode/DISCLAIMER.md

 ## 🏛️ ORIGINAL IMPLEMENTATION

-**CodeLab Pro is a completely original implementation built from scratch.**
+**LabForCode is a completely original implementation built from scratch.**

 ## ❌ WHAT WE DID NOT DO